nullivex/oose-sdk/README.md

 ## Changelog

+### 3.1.2
+* Prism jobDetail no longer users api.validateResponse as jobDetail may throw false errors just from reporting the job status

 ### 3.1.1
 * Remove UserError being thrown by validate response
 * Validate response will also now forward raw responses